Tutorial: Signin Compose

 SubmitButton

-When the user clicks on the SubmitButton, we first check if we have a valid chatterID.
+When the user clicks the SubmitButton, we first check if we have a valid chatterID.
 If we don’t, we try to obtain one before posting the chatt.
 To your SubmitButton composable in MainView.kt, add the following local variable:

 val context = LocalContext.current

-Replace the whole vm.viewModelScope.launch {} block in the IconButton’s onClick parameter:
+Replace the content of the vm.viewModelScope.launch {} block in the IconButton’s onClick parameter with:

 if (id == null) {